 I am not a U.S. citizen.
 Can I still receive the vaccine?

 The city has said that you do not need to share your immigrant status to receive the vaccine.
 Both city and state health departments have said they will not share patient information with federal immigration authorities.
-In December, Gov. Andrew Cuomo pushed back against a requirement that states share vaccine recipient data with the federal government, saying it could dissuade undocumented immigrants from receiving the vaccine.

 Is the vaccine mandatory?